 Blue Zone - Any current Duke permit is valid.

 However, the IM lot in the Blue Zone restricts access to appropriate permit holders.

 b.
 Non-gated Zones/Lots:

-East Employee Zone (excluding the Crowell lot), Red Zone, and Bassett Drive - Any current Duke permit is valid.
+East Employee Zone (excluding the Crowell lot) - Any current Duke permit is valid.

 c.
 All other lots and garages are enforced for required permits year-round.

 4.3 Reserved Parking Spaces - Parking is enforced 24 hours, seven days a week, including University Holidays.
 At all times the appropriate permit for the reserved space/area/lot must be displayed on the vehicle.
 Vehicles parked in reserved spaces without the proper permit will be towed at the owner's expense.

 4.4 Lots/Areas Reserved for Events - All vehicles must be removed from lots/areas when designated as reserved for events before the posted time.
 Vehicles in violation will be cited and towed at the owner’s expense.